There are a number of factors that may cause issues with loading files. If you're unable to open or load files there are a few things we recommend.

 - Reach out to the file owner to see if they have removed your access

-Here are some quicks actions you can take to improve performance:
+If you're not getting a 404 message or a memory alert, there are some actions you can take to improve performance:

-- Close any Figma tabs not being used.
+- Close any Figma tabs you're not using.

-- Browser: Force-quit and open Figma in a new browser window.
+- Browser: Quit your browser application, then open Figma in a new browser window.

-- Desktop App: Force-quit the Figma Desktop app and restart it.
+- Desktop App: Force-quit the Figma desktop app, then restart it.

 - Mac: Command Option I